-Here’s some detail on how you do this – this example is using ‘corporate video’ as the main keyword:
+Here’s some detail on how you do this – this example uses a main keyword I often use: ‘recruitment video.’

-Your keyword or keyword phrase should be added as close to the start of the title as possible while still making sense.
+Your keyword phrase should be as close to the start of the title as possible while still making sense.

 Keep your title under 70 characters.
-Google cuts off characters longer than this in search results.
-(Example above.)
+Google cuts off characters longer than this in search results